nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 The command designs for each type of entries must be similar to make sure that the code is united and coherent.
 In particular, although the implementation of `addc`, `addp`, and `adde` commands are similar, it is necessary to divide them out to their own classes.

+While the design of each `add` command is inspired from AB3, there are quite some changes to the implementation as `Event`, `Company`, and `Person` have different attributes.
+In particular, there are now 3 `UniqueEntryList` for each `Entry`.
+This is to make sure that the three different `Entry` does not mix with each other when displaying in `UI`.

 #### Common Implementation
 Note that we are going to use XYZ as a placeholder of either Company, Event, or Person for this section.